nycpivot/tdp-core/packages/builder/README.md

 ### Creating a portal with some plugins

-Let say that we would like to build a portal containing some plugins:
+Let's say that we would like to build a portal containing some plugins:

 - `@tpb/plugin-hello-world` and `@tpb/plugin-gitlab-loblaw` that are frontend plugins
 - `@tpb/plugin-gitlab-backend` that is a backend plugin

 Let's create a file named `tpb-config.yaml` and store it somewhere.
-The contents of this file is:
+The contents of this file are:

 ```yaml
 app: